omar-hmarzouk/DLA/README-dev.md

 Documentation
 ---------------------

-TODO - Right here how to generate the documentation.
+TODO - Write here how to generate the documentation.

 Packaging
 ---------------------

-TODO - Right here the steps to create a new release:
+TODO - Write here the steps to create a new release:
  - what needs to be checked (ctest, docummentation, version, ...)
  - how to generate the package .tar.gz
  - what and where to publish externally